 The carrier information above still applies, and our phone compatibility tool can confirm your phone’s compatibility.
 However, some feature phones have data settings that are hard coded and cannot be updated to make them fully compatible.
 In these situations, the phone will only be capable of voice calls and text messages.

-If you feel your phone should be eligible to activate and you have a problem with the phone compatibility tool, please contact us by clicking the orange "Chat Now" button in the lower right hand corner of your screen.
+If you feel your phone should be eligible to activate and you have a problem with the phone compatibility tool, please contact us by clicking the orange "Chat With Us" button in the lower right hand corner of your screen.
 We are here to help you.
 To view our chat hours click here.

 Phones that are listed as compatible may not be eligible for service because they are locked, tied to a past due balance or contract with Sprint, have had software modifications or have other unknown issues for which we cannot be aware.
 We are unable to provide assistance with rooting or alternative ROMs.
 This article is to serve informational purposes only and does not guarantee service with Twigby.